google/vk-layer-for-rust/README.md

   - [x] `vulkan-layer` level integration test
 - [ ] Investigate slow compile speed for integration test
 - [ ] Handle different enum underlying representation: generate `VkLayerFunction` in platform specific files, and also stop using `include!` which could confuse the `rust-analyzer`.
+- [ ] catch unwind at the FFI boundary to allow the library to be compiled with `panic="unwind"`.